hongbozheng/TestReadme/README.md

 Enter password:
 ```

-3. Login MySQL database by IDE:
+- Login MySQL database by IDE

-MySQL [WrokBench](https://dev.mysql.com/downloads/workbench/) is a visual database design tool that integrates SQL development, administration, database design, creation and maintenance into a single integrated development environment for the MySQL database system.
+  - MySQL [WrokBench](https://dev.mysql.com/downloads/workbench/) is a visual database design tool that integrates SQL development, administration, database design, creation and maintenance into a single integrated development environment for the MySQL database system.

 ## Start